pixeltable/pixelmemory/README.md

     K --> L
 ```

-## Why Use PixelMemory?
+## Why Use Pixelmemory?

 Most AI applications today are stateless - they forget everything between sessions.
-PixelMemory solves this by providing:
+Pixelmemory solves this by providing:

 - **Persistent memory** that survives between sessions
 - **Semantic search** across all data types